 - The hospital's protocol that outlines risk factors for fall risk is going to be important in this case.
 It will also be important whether a complete full risk assessment must be done upon discharge and whether the proper fall precautions were put in place in accordance with the fall risk assessment scores.
 Was a discharge planning assessment done for this man?

-- There are two major tools for a hospital in assessing a fall risk.
+- There are two primary tools for a hospital in assessing a fall risk.
 One if the Morse Fall Scale.
 The other is the Hendrich II Falls Risk Assessment.

 - Baltimore City